General Electric GE9X: Flight testing

 A second phase, of 18 flights, began on December 10 to evaluate the engine control software and hot-and-high performance and lasted until the first quarter of 2019 before FAA certification the same year.
 By then water ingestion, crosswind, blade-out, hailstone, bird ingestion and block or endurance testing had been completed.
 Flight tests were based in Victorville, California, and ranged as far as Seattle, Colorado Springs, Colorado, Fairbanks, Alaska, and Yuma, Arizona.

 By January 4, 2019, eight test flights and 55 hours of run time had been completed.
 At the end of January, the turbine case and rear frame strut were damaged during the blade out test and relevant components were redesigned.
 In early May, the flight test program was completed after 320 hours run time, during which high-altitude cruise fuel burn was established.
 Engines were modified to a final certifiable configuration standard before the maiden flight of the 777X, delayed beyond the previously expected June 26 by a stator problem at the front of the 11-stage high-pressure compressor.
 Before certification, final tests included a full durability block test, replacing the usual "triple redline" test at maximum EGT and both rotor speeds, as modern high-bypass ratio engines cannot achieve all maximum conditions near sea level.
 The high-pressure compressor stator redesign delayed engine certification into autumn, which delayed the 777X first flight until January 2020.

 On January 25, 2020, the GE9X had its first flight on the 777X, flying for 3 hours and 52 minutes, before landing at Boeing Field.

 On September 28, GE announced its FAA type certificate, as eight test engines completed 8,000 cycles and 5,000 hours of running.

 ETOPS approval needed 3,000 ground-test cycles to be completed as a requirement for entry into service.

+In 2022, a different issue with the GE9X paused testing of the 777X.